 Your core is more than just the six pack muscle we quite often refer to when we say someone has a ripped core.

-In fact, this is the most superficial and perhaps least important muscle to strengthen when you’re looking to get a more functional core, cinch your waist in and tone up or let your separated abs heal.
-(It’s also the muscle that separates – which is why doing sit-ups until the cows come home to help you lose your baby weight would be a terrible idea and make your rectus abdominus bulge and it could separate even more).
+In fact, this is the most superficial and perhaps least important muscle to strengthen when you’re looking to get a more functional core, cinch your waist in and tone up or let your separated abs heal. (it’s also the muscle that separates – which is why doing sit-ups until the cows come home to help you lose your baby weight would be a terrible idea and make your rectus abdominus bulge and it could separate even more and is why you should avoid crunches and standard Pilates 100′s).

 Instead, building your core from the inside out and starting with the muscles closest to the bones, is a great idea and is what Pilates can help you focus on.
 Trying to strengthen your more superficial global muscles is like strengthening the parts of a boat without paying attention to the nuts and bolts.
 A recipe for disaster.